breimanntools/xomics/docs/source/index/overview.rst

 - **xOmicsIntegrate**: Protein-centric integration of multiple (prote)omic datasets to find commonalities and differences.

-In addition, **xOmics** provides functional capabilities for efficiently loading benchmark proteomics datasets via **load_data**, accompanied by corresponding enrichment data.A suite of supportive functions is also available to facilitate a smooth and efficient (prote)omic analysis pipeline.
+In addition, **xOmics** provides functional capabilities for efficiently loading benchmark proteomics datasets via **load_datasets**, accompanied by corresponding enrichment data.A suite of supportive functions is also available to facilitate a smooth and efficient (prote)omic analysis pipeline.